Solo Travel in Canada.

 3. Canada’s natural beauty is second to none.

-But Canada’s incredible scenery reaches every corner of the country, not just the most popular parks.
+However, Canada’s incredible scenery reaches every corner of the country, not just the most popular parks.
+For example, Mount Royal offers a touch of spectacular nature in the confines of a large city.
+It’s amazing.

 4. And Canada’s cities are also world class destinations.